-&lt;sup>18 It must be noted that this environmental process only includes the Bulskop collector substation/ switching station and the up to 132kV overhead powerline to the Droërivier MTS (as well as works within the Droerivier MTS).
-The facility substations (i.e. the IPP Portions) have been assessed as part of the Environmental Assessment processes for the individual facilities.
+&lt;sup>16 It must be noted that this environmental process only includes the Bulskop PV on site substation.
+The Bulskop collector substation/ switching station and the up to 132 kV overhead powerline to the Droërivier MTS are being assessed as part of a separate environmental process.